jantman/specfiles/nodejs/README.md

 nodejs specfiles
 ================

+__NOTICE__: These packages are now included in the [EPEL 6](http://fedoraproject.org/wiki/EPEL) repository.
+As such, I won't be maintaining thse specs any more.
+Please use the packages from EPEL and only use this as a reference.

 A collection of specfiles to build nodejs 0.9.5, npm and their dependencies on CentOS 6 (and maybe 5 if I ever get around to it).
 These are derived from the SRPMs currently in Fedora's Koji build system for fc19/Rawhide.
 For more information about these packages, see the following bugs in Fedora's Bugzilla: [908882](https://bugzilla.redhat.com/show_bug.cgi?id=908882).

 Packages